patrickhajali/blog/_posts/2024-02-13-neuro-data.md

 $$H\{x(t)\} = \frac{1}{\pi} \mathbf{P} \int_{-\infty}^{\infty} \frac{x(\tau)}{t - \tau} d\tau $$

-In this equation, $\mathbf{P}$ refers to the Cauchy Principal Value of the following integral, a method used to handle integrals that are otherwise undefined due to singularities at certain points, like when $\tau = t$.
+$\mathbf{P}$ refers to the Cauchy Principal Value of the following integral, a method used to handle integrals that are otherwise undefined due to singularities at certain points, like when $\tau = t$.

 On discrete data, like ours, we apply the *discrete* Hilbert transform (DHT) which is described as

 $$ H\{x(n)\} = \sum_{m=-\infty}^{\infty} h(m)x(n-m)$$

 where $h[m]$ can be thought of analogously to the continuous Hilbert transform's $\frac{1}{\pi t}$ filter, but adapted for discrete signals.

 $$